RajaGanapathyM/GoRDB/README.md

 ```

 <h2>Step-2:</h2>
-Initialize connection configs of your DB.
-Here config are shown for Oracle DB
+Initialize connection configs for your DB.
+Here config is shown for Oracle DB

 ```python
 import cx_Oracle as orac